nmacbean/ORCHIDEE-Param-DA-Review-GBC/README.md

 documented in this repository.
 Figure 6 is unpublished work; therefore, we also document the simulations, observations, and scripts used to produce this figure.

+Please see the ORCHIDEE DA System (ORCHIDAS) website for further details on our assimilation system, publications, and ongoing research: https://orchidas.lsce.ipsl.fr